 Today, adult education activities take place at the Agency for Vocational Education and Training and in more than 500 different institutions that implement adult education programs.
 Most institutions implement adult education programs that meet the needs of the deficient occupations, or those that meet the needs of the most sought-after occupations in the labour market.
 Few of them carry out programs that acquire knowledge and skills in a very narrow and specific area of work.
-In the last 10 years, the rights to live in the community and the reduction of social exclusion of persons with disabilities and the promotion of social innovations have been more intense talked about, thus, a need to develop educational programs for adults providing community social services to people with intellectual and mental disabilities and their adult members with intellectual disabilities.
+In the last 10 years, the rights to live in the community and the reduction of social exclusion of persons with disabilities and the promotion of social innovations have been more intense talked about, thus, a need to develop educational programs for adults providing community social services to people with intellectual and mental disabilities emerged, as well as the need to develop educational programs for families and their adult members with intellectual disabilities.